IgG subclasses: Physical properties, genetics, and biologic functions

 PROPERTIES OF IgG SUBCLASSES

+IgG is composed of four subclasses: IgG1, IgG2, IgG3, and IgG4 [1-9].
 The structure, genetics, and function of the IgG subclasses are reviewed in this section.
-Detailed discussions of these topics as they apply to immunoglobulins in general are presented separately.
+Detailed discussions of these topics as they apply to immunoglobulins in general are presented elsewhere.
 (See "Structure of immunoglobulins" and "Immunoglobulin genetics".)

-Structures and physical properties — Each of the four IgG subclasses is present in the serum in monomeric form.
-The tertiary structure of the molecules is similar, although they differ in the location and number of interchain-disulfide bonds (figure 1).
-All four IgG subclasses cross the placenta.
+Structures and physical properties — The four IgG subclasses are present in the serum in monomeric form.
+The tertiary structures of the IgG subclasses are similar, although they differ in the location and number of interchain-disulfide bonds (figure 1).
+All four IgG subclasses cross the placenta (table 1) [10-12].

-The Fc region of each IgG subclass has a distinct affinity for phagocyte membrane Fc receptors.
-The binding of IgG molecules to these receptors is important for initiating phagocytosis.
-IgG1 and IgG3 bind Fc receptors more effectively than IgG2 and IgG4 .
-(See 'Biological functions' below.)
+The Fc region of each IgG subclass has a distinct affinity for phagocyte membrane Fc-gamma-receptors (Fc-gamma-R) (table 1).
+The binding of IgG molecules to Fc-gamma-Rs is important for initiating phagocytosis.
+IgG1 and IgG3 bind Fc-gamma-RI, Fc-gamma-RII, and Fc-gamma-RIII, IgG2 binds Fc-gamma-RII, and IgG4 binds Fc-gamma-RI and Fc-gamma-RII [10-13].
+(See 'Biologic functions' below.)

 - Pan Q, Hammarström L. Molecular basis of IgG subclass deficiency.
 Immunol Rev 2000; 178:99.